DucManhPhan/DucManhPhan.github.io/_posts/2020-04-24-Understanding-Optional-in-Java-8.md

 ## Introduction to Optional concept

-Optional is an concept that is introduced in Java 8 based on the idea of functional programming.
-Internally, Optional is an class with generic type that wraps our real object and it provides multiple useful methods that we need to deal with null check.
+**Optional** is a concept that is introduced in Java 8 based on the idea of functional programming.
+Internally, **Optional** is a class with generic type that wraps our real object and it provides multiple useful methods that we need to solve null check.

-Next, we will go into the definition of Optional class.
+Next, we will go into the definition of **Optional** class.

 ```java
 // since Java 8